-- The van was built in 2013 or later - Insurance is valid.
-Check with the auto insurance company to confirm. - All other safety measures are in place; see the Checklist for Drivers, below. - No gear is loaded on top or in the back of the van. - The driver has the appropriate license in the state(s) where the van will be driven.
-This type of van may need a commercial driver's license.
+- Prior council approval must be obtained. - The van was built in 2013 or later. - Driver assistance technology has been installed. - Insurance is valid.
+Check with the auto insurance company to confirm. - All other safety measures are in place; see the Checklist for Drivers, below. - No gear is loaded on top or heavy gear in the back of the van. - The driver has the appropriate license in the state(s) where the van will be driven.
+This type of van may need a commercial driver's license. - o Washington State: No law against using or special license required. - Idaho State: Warning that they are dangerous to use, but no law against using or special license required.